Nicolas0672/CramifyAI/README.md

-CramSmart
+**CramSmart**

 CramSmart is an AI-powered study app designed to help students learn more effectively through interactive modes like flashcards, quizzes, spaced repetition, and speaking exercises.
-The app focuses on making studying engaging, personalized, and impactful.
+The platform makes studying engaging, personalized, and impactful, empowering learners to build confidence and retain knowledge efficiently.

-Live App

-Table of Contents

-Motivation

-Features

-Challenges

-Tech Stack

-Installation

-Usage

-Future Improvements

-Motivation
+**Motivation**

-I created CramSmart from my own experience struggling to study challenging subjects like math and science.
-I wanted a tool that made learning interactive, engaging, and adaptable to each student’s needs.
-The goal is to empower learners to practice, test themselves, and gain confidence through multiple study modes.
+I created CramSmart from my own experience struggling with challenging subjects like math and science.
+I wanted a tool that made learning interactive and adaptable to each student’s needs.
+The goal was simple: help students practice, test themselves, and gain confidence through multiple study modes, all in one place.

-Features
+**Features**

-Multiple Learning Modes: Users can study through flashcards, quizzes, exams, or by speaking about topics aloud.
+Multiple Learning Modes: Study through flashcards, quizzes, exams, or speaking exercises.

-Spaced Repetition: Reinforces memory retention and helps users review content efficiently.
+Spaced Repetition: Reinforce memory retention and review content efficiently.

-Interactive AI Assistance: Generates notes, quizzes, and mock exams to personalize learning.
+Interactive AI Assistance: Generate notes, quizzes, and mock exams for personalized practice.

 User Progress Tracking: Track performance and mastery across topics over time.

-Challenges

-Building CramSmart was a journey with many hurdles:

-Learning new technologies and understanding how to structure the app efficiently.

-Designing a smooth, intuitive user flow and figuring out what features would be most helpful.

-Marketing the app across campus to get meaningful user feedback for iteration.

-Iterating features based on feedback to make the app more user-friendly and engaging.

-These challenges taught me persistence, empathy for users, and the importance of designing with real learners in mind.

-Tech Stack
+**Challenges & Lessons Learned**

+Building CramSmart was a journey full of hurdles.
+I struggled to understand new technologies, research and design an intuitive user flow, and figure out what features would truly help students learn.
+After publishing the app, I realized I needed real feedback, which meant marketing it across campus and encouraging students to try it and share honest thoughts.
+Iterating based on that feedback taught me persistence, empathy for users, and the importance of designing with real learners in mind.
+Today, seeing students use CramSmart and grow through it reminds me why tackling hard problems to create meaningful impact is worth every challenge.

+**Tech Stack**

-Next.js
+Frontend & Framework: Next.js

-Gemini AI / AI study features
+AI Features: Gemini AI

-PostgreSQL

-Redis
+Database & Caching: PostgreSQL, Redis, Inngest

-Vercel Deployment
+Deployment: Vercel

+**Live App**

+Check out the project here: https://cramsmart.us